womanonrails/womanonrails.com/_i18n/en/_posts/2013-12-06-refactoring-coffee-part1.md

 ---
 layout: post
-title: Coffee Script Refactoring – part 1
+title: CoffeeScript Refactoring – part 1
-description: Small refactoring in Coffee Script
+description: Small refactoring in CoffeeScript
 headline: My code is getting worse, please send more chocolate
-categories: [coffee script, refactoring]
+categories: [CoffeeScript, refactoring]
-tags: [coffee script, refactoring]
+tags: [CoffeeScript, refactoring]
 comments: true
 ---

 This will be the first article about refactoring.
 I love refactoring, so let’s start.

 I think that the best way to do this is to put some code on the beginning and then change it.
-Today I would like to show you a piece of Coffee Script code:
+Today I would like to show you a piece of CoffeeScript code:

 ```coffee
 if checked_items == all_items